 Brand Evolution – Nike

-Named after the Greek goddess of victory, the success of the ‘Nike’ resulted in Blue Ribbon Sports renaming themselves Nike in 1978.
+Named after the Greek goddess of victory, the success of the ‘Nike’ resulted in Blue Ribbon Sports renaming itself Nike in 1978.
 To enhance the name of this new brand, the text was pulled out of the logo to sit clearly on top of the Nike tick in a bolder typeface, perhaps a nod to the accomplishments of the brand to that point.

 Coming tomorrow…..
-Brand Evolution – Volkwagen
+Brand Evolution – Volkswagen

 If you missed yesterday’s Blog for Brand Evolution – Pepsi, click here!